The History of the All England Badminton Championships

 Devlin is the only player in All England history to complete the ‘triple’ three times – he won the three titles in the same year, men’s singles, men’s doubles and mixed doubles in 1926, 1927 and 1929.
 He lies second in the most All-England titles league table with a total of 18.

-Frank’s daughters Sue and Judy inherited his badminton genes to win 6 All-England woman’s doubles together and Judy would win a record-breaking 10 woman’s singles titles.
+Frank’s daughters Sue and Judy inherited his badminton genes to win 6 All-England woman’s doubles together in the 1950s and 1960s, Judy would win a record-breaking 10 woman’s singles titles.

 Royal Horticultural Hall in the 1920s.
 The venue would be used for the Championships from 1910 to 1939.
 On the Friday of the Championships England would play international matches.